yaya2devops/terraform-beginner-bootcamp-2023/README.md

 10. Test `tf init` and `tfp`

-**Error 1:** We mistakenly used `local` instead of `locals.`
+**Error 1:** We mistakenly used `local` instead of `locals.`<br>
 **Error 2:** The 'id' in the bucket policy resource was placed outside the curly braces, it should be inside like this: `{.id}`.

-11. Both were corrected in the instruction.
+Both are corrected now in the instruction...

 I am just saying.
-If so, remake step 10.
+If not so, remake step 10.

+11. go to Cloudfront and click the URL.

 ![It worked by file download instead](assets/1.5.0/index-download.png)

-It worked, but when it comes to downloading the file, it's not launching.
+It worked we have an URL, but the site is not launching..<br> It is downloading us the `index.html` file.

-#### URL equals Download
+#### Why URL equals Download?

 The mystery lies in the fact that while we referenced the file, we didn't specify its file type to Terraform.